Kinda cramped in there, huh, Shogo?

 - Pretty much any machine that moves by walking qualifies.
 Considering how you stretch it, vehicles in general could qualify as well but that's not the spirit of the trope.

-- The Kuratas has twin miniguns and can be piloted either directly, or remotely via a 3G connection.
+- The Kuratas has twin miniguns and can be piloted either directly, or remotely via a 3G connection (Instructional Video available on Youtube).